Stability of fixed points in Poisson geometry and higher Lie theory

 \subsubsection{Poisson manifolds with a Poisson hypersurface as Lie bialgebroid structures}

-Here we apply theorem \ref{thm:liebialg} to the case where $A = {}^\flat TM$.
-Let $M$ be a smooth manifold, and let $Z\subset M$ be a smooth hypersurface.
+Here we apply Theorem \ref{thm:liebialg} to the case where $A = {}^\flat TM$ \nrt{is a b-tangent bundle.} Let $M$ be a smooth manifold, and let $Z\subset M$ be a smooth hypersurface.
 Denote by $A = {}^\flat TM$ the b-tangent bundle, with its standard Lie algebroid structure $d_A$ (see \cite{GUILLEMIN2014864} for details).
 Its sections are defined by

 the anchor is the inclusion, which uniquely determines the bracket.
-For $M$ a manifold with boundary, the b-tangent bundle for $Z = \partial M$ was introduced in \cite{Melrose1993TheAI}. \\
+For $M$ a manifold with boundary, the b-tangent bundle for $Z = \partial M$ was introduced in \cite{Melrose1993TheAI}.